 Getting to and from Phuket

 Phuket has the huge advantage of having its own international airport.
-Direct flights are possible from many major airline hubs, while Air Asia offers low cost regular flights to Phuket from destinations such as Malaysia, Australia, New Zealand, Hong Kong, China, Indonesia, Japan, and India.
+Direct flights are possible from many major airline hubs, while Air Asia offers low cost regular flights to Phuket from destinations such as Malaysia, Australia, New Zealand, China, Indonesia, Japan, and India.

 Phuket Town has a main bus terminal that sees buses arriving and departing from just about everywhere in Thailand throughout the day and night.
 Phuket can also be easily reached by boat from Krabi on the mainland, plus the surrounding islands of Koh Lanta and Koh Phi Phi.

 For a base within easy reach of all the main attractions, beach life, and nightlife, the Holiday Inn Resort in Phuket provides a little oasis of calm in the middle of Patong.
 Just moments from the beach, it’s walking distance to all the main action.
 Other than that, the choice of hotels in Phuket are endless and scattered all across Phuket, from the heart of its old town right along its coast.